Fayetteville residents frustrated over dam repair plans

 Residents we talked with don't like the deal.

-"So we are literally losing our back yards to this," one resident said.
+"So we are literally losing our back yards to this," resident Lindsey Smith said.
 "The city maintains these, they are their responsibility, and nothing is being done about it."

 Many lake-side residents say their property values are sinking as the grass and weeds grow taller in what used to be their little piece of paradise.